jonathandroth/jonathandroth.github.io/_pages/papers.md

 <small>[ <a href="#/" onclick="visib('log0')">Abstract</a> | [Draft][log0-draft] ] </small>

 <div id="log0" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Economists frequently estimate average treatment effects (ATEs) for transformations of the outcome that are well-defined at zero but behave like log(y) when y is large (e.g., log(1+y), arcsinh(y)).
-We show that these ATEs depend arbitrarily on the units of the outcome, and thus cannot be interpreted as percentage effects.
-Moreover, we prove that when the outcome can equal zero, there is no parameter of the form E[g(Y(1),Y(0))] that is point-identified and unit-invariant.
-We discuss sensible alternative target parameters for settings with zero-valued outcomes that relax at least one of these requirements.
+We show that these ATEs depend arbitrarily on the units of the outcome, and thus should not be interpreted as percentage effects.
+In line with this result, we find that estimated treatment effects for arcsinh-transformed outcomes published in the *American Economic Review* change substantially when we multiply the units of the outcome by 100 (e.g., convert dollars to cents).
+To help delineate alternative approaches, we prove that when the outcome can equal zero, there is no parameter of the form E[g(Y(1),Y(0))] that is point-identified and unit-invariant.
+We conclude by discussing sensible alternative target parameters for settings with zero-valued outcomes that relax at least one of these requirements.
 </small><br><br/></div>

 [log0-draft]:{{ site.baseurl }}{% link assets/files/LogUniqueHOD0_Draft.pdf %}